 This journal writing tip is one of my personal favorites, so I was pleased to see it near the top of the list for 2011.
 It’s an especially appropriate exercise for the beginning of a new year.
 Set aside some time on New Year’s Day for this one, and let me know how you like it.

 And the Number 1 article (drumroll, please)…

 1. Why I Use Journal Writing Software Instead of a Pen

 In 2011, as technology became an increasingly integrated part of our lives, how we choose to write became a hot controversy.
 Maybe in 2012, we’ll all figure out which we prefer and get down to the actual business of writing.
 Then again, it’s so much easier to discuss when, where, and how we like to write …

 Top journaling category for 2011

 The Weekly Journaling Prompts Category was the most popular.
-If you enjoy writing prompts, be sure to pick up or download a copy of my new book, Week by Week: A Year’s Worth of Journaling Prompts and Meditations, available at Amazon, Barnes & Noble, CreateSpace, Copperfield’s, and this website.
-Click HERE for more information and/or to buy the book.
+If you enjoy writing prompts, be sure to pick up or download a copy of my new book, Week by Week: A Year’s Worth of Journaling Prompts and Meditations, available at Amazon, Barnes & Noble, CreateSpace, and Copperfield’s.

 Image Credit: Caroline